 The initial application consists of two parts: a resume or work history section, and a logic quiz.
 For the resume or work history, no coding experience is necessary.
 We just want to learn more about you.The logic quiz is similar to the LSAT Logic Games section.

 The interview also has two parts:1.
 A collaborative logic evaluation, similar to the online quiz, and2.
 A dialogue section where we learn more about you, your passions, and goals for your time at Turing.
 You will also be given time to ask questions at the end of the interview.

 Applicants who are not accepted after their initial application or interview may reapply in 45 days.
 The 45 days is calculated from the day you complete your application.

 What are you looking for in candidates?

-We are looking for candidates with empathy, grit, a strong growth mindset, an aptitude for logical problem solving, and a passion for programming.
+We are looking for candidates with empathy, grit, a strong growth mindset, an aptitude for logical problem solving, and a passion for programming and creating a more diverse and inclusive tech industry.
 You don’t need any prior experience, but most successful candidates have tried coding to see if it’s something they enjoy.

 I already have a computer science degree - is Turing for me?

 We have enrolled and graduated students with prior CS degrees who chose to attend Turing because they wanted to update/ refresh their skills, or because they didn’t feel like they got the practical application of the discipline in their CS programs.
 You must consider if you’re willing and eager to work alongside students at different levels in order to be successful with a CS background.

 I want to change careers, is this a good move for me?

 Most of our students are in their late 20s and early 30s, and are ready for a career change.
 They have worked in education, healthcare, law, finance, the service industry, music, business, the military, construction, and many more fields that may seem unrelated to tech, but they are able to make the transition with persistence and a strong growth mindset.